 I suspect you’re thinking the same thing, so let me tell you my advice to them…

-Don’t worry about those goals.
+My advice: don’t worry about those goals

 So, instead of using up your emotional energy feeling bad, just release those goals.
 Stay focused on executing.
 Do that really well.
 Get your feet back under you.